 Compliance Requirements Owners are required to establish and maintain a separate project account in federally insured depository.
 All rents, charges, income, and revenues arising from the project operation shall be deposited into this account.
-Project funds must be used for the operation of the project (including required insurance coverage), to make required principal and interest payments on the Section 202 loan, and to make required deposits to replacement reserve and the residual receipts accounts (24 CFR sections 891.400(e) and 891.600(e)).
+Project funds must be used for the operation of the project (including required insurance coverage) and to make required deposits to replacement reserve and the residual receipts accounts (24 CFR sections 891.400(e) and 891.600(e)).